Hinoba-an: History

 Through his marriage to Felicidad Rivas—a patrician heiress to a similarly homesteaded parcel of land nearby, Don Estanislao doubled the size of the holding.
 Hand-in-hand with Dona Felicidad, they lorded over a highly productive agricultural expanse that, from points north to south, ostensibly stretched for miles on end.
 The couple's lifelong beneficence and philanthropy endeared them to the local populace making the Bilbao name well-respected and well-loved.
-Generations of offspring have since reaped the fruits of their enduring legacy.
-A few have gone on to build legacies of their own.
 Sons Joaquin and Francisco, and daughter-in-law Teresa, have each been elected town's mayor.
 Today, the Bilbao's have governed the municipality for a collective span of over thirty years.

 When the Americans landed in Negros during World War II, Hinoba-an became a historical point of entry by the combined U.S. and Philippine Commonwealth military forces.
 Col. Salvador Abcede, district commander of the 7th military district, established his island headquarters in this town during the Japanese occupation.

 Col. Jesús A. Villamor, aboard submarine USS Gudgeon (SS-211), landed at Ubong Point and occupied Ubong Cave as command post supply food and arms to guerillas.

 After Liberation, Hinoba-an was rehabilitated by some of its pioneering residents.
 More settlements were established, schools were built, trails developed for the people's convenience in going to places and in transporting their local produce to nearby towns and villages.
 There was also a huge influx of Cebuano-speaking people during this time.